What we offer at Randy's Cycle Service & Restoration Top

 inspect your bike with an experienced, critical eye looking for mechanical and safety issues, then cosmetic effects.
 We do our best to anticipate all labor hours and parts, but we reserve a cushion of 30 - 50%.
 Each estimate is

 divided into "Mechanical" - parts & labor required to make the bike idle, run & be safe - and "Cosmetic".
-Mechanical work is nonnegotiable while Cosmetic is pick & choose at your discretion.
+Mechanical work is nonnegotiable while Cosmetic can allow for choices.

 8. Payments: You have a choice of either monthly or quarterly payment schedule and you also get to pick when you want your payment due - 1st of the month, middle or end.
 An email reminder will be sent to you a few days prior to the payment due date.
 We offer 0% financing.
 Cash Discount: Deposit or payments made via cash, money order, personal or bank check will receive a 2% bonus.
 Example: $2,000 deposit or payment paid in cash/check/money order will be credited to your estimate as $2,040 - a $40 bonus.
 This credit does not apply to debit card, credit card, or PayPal deposit or payments.